prof-rossetti/gwu-badm-2301-201509/assignments/group-project/final-deliverable.md

 ##### Networks

-What networking and communications technologies and protocols (e.g. HTTP, SSH, FTP, SMTP, WiFi, Bluetooth, WAN, LAN, VPN, broadband, fiber, etc.) does the system require?
+What networking and communications technologies and protocols (e.g. HTTP, SSH, FTP, SMTP, WiFi, Bluetooth, WAN, LAN, VPN, etc.) does the system require?

 ##### Datastore